 - dyslexia and specific learning difficulties

 This is not a service that parents, guardians and carers would apply for directly.
 Children are normally referred to the Educational Psychology Service by their school or early years setting.
-Therefore, if you are concerned about your child, in the first instance you should seek advice from your child's school or educational setting.
+If you are concerned about your child, you should initially seek advice from your child's school or educational setting.

-The service responds to requests from within the Local Authority for:
+The service responds to requests from the local authority for:

 - a statutory assessment of a child or young person’s 'Special Educational Needs and/or Disability' (SEND)